welltop-cn/ComfyUI-TeaCache/README.md

 TeaCache has now been integrated into ComfyUI and is compatible with the ComfyUI native nodes.
 ComfyUI-TeaCache is easy to use, simply connect the TeaCache node with the ComfyUI native nodes for seamless usage.

 ## Updates
+- Jun 22 2025: ComfyUI-TeaCache supports HiDream-I1-Fast:
+    - It can achieve a 1.4x lossless speedup and a 1.7x speedup without much visual quality degradation for HiDream-I1-Fast.
+    - Support HiDream-I1-Fast LoRA!
 - Jun 15 2025: ComfyUI-TeaCache supports HiDream-I1-Dev and Lumina-Image-2.0, adds cache_device option:
     - It can achieve a 1.5x lossless speedup and a 2x speedup without much visual quality degradation for HiDream-I1-Dev.
     - Support HiDream-I1-Dev LoRA!